NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	DNS=127.0.0.1

 We then need to stop the currently running pre-installed resolver.
+Note taht you lose connectivity to the web untill the next step.

 .. code-block:: bash